tmtsoftware/ocs/README.md

 | command     | explanation
 |-------------|-------------
-| `ocsAppIdeaModule <config>` | Generate an IDEA project for the application (hit tab to see available configs).
+| `ocsAppIdeaModule <config>` | (*Out of date: Better to open ocs in Idea as an sbt project and run the TestLauncher class*) Generate an IDEA project for the application (hit tab to see available configs).
 The project `.ipr` will appear under `app/<name>/idea` and the `.iml` for each bundle will appear under `bundle/<name>/`.
 Note that you need to build from sbt or at least run `managedSources` to ensure that the P1 and SP model generated source is available.
-| `ocsDist <platform>`        | Assemble the application distribution for the given platform (hit tab to see them).
+| `ocsDist <platform>`        | (*For example: ocsDist Test*): Assemble the application distribution for the given platform (hit tab to see them).
 The build product will appear under `app/<name>/target/<name>/...` with the same layout as in OCS1.5.
 Note that the `clean` command will remove this build product.
 If you want to build a distribution that requires a JRE or special pakaging (anything other than Test or MacOS) then you need some additional stuff.
 See the discussion under *Application Projects* below.

 At the moment **it is not possible to bootstrap a full OSGi app from within sbt or IDEA**.
 You need to build the test distribution and run from there.